 In an attempt to force full disclosure of ingredients for the consumer, the FDA has guidelines that require honey labels to list ingredients.

 You want to see a label that says PURE HONEY .
 Say NO to labels that list “honey blend” as an ingredient.
 Or that have any other ingredient listed.

 Regulations are being reviewed that should make the honey label easier to understand.
 In spite of these attempts you will still find honey that is not what it appears to be.

 In the food labeling industry there is a difference between “guidelines” and “regulations”.

 If you want local honey, you must consider where you live.
 Here in upstate South Carolina, I don’t see many orange groves.
 Therefore, I would not expect to find any local Orange Blossom honey..
 LOL

 Wildflower honey and maybe some Sourwood is the most typical upstate South Carolina Honeys for the localvore.

-If you are using honey as a possible aid for allergies be sure to buy raw honey !
+If you are using honey as a possible aid for allergies or colds be sure to buy raw honey !
 Pure raw honey is good even if it was not harvested in your neighborhood!

 Pure honey does have a tendency to “turn to sugar” over time.
 It is a normal process and not a sign of bad honey.
 Beside, you can easily decrystallize your honey without damaging it!

 Have fun in your search for pure honey.
 You have many different options and varieties to try!
 The more honey facts you learn – the more impressed you will become with this gift from the bees.